 27 Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid. -John 14:27 (NIV)

-Due to the rapidly developing situation around COVID-19, Sheridan Park Family Church has chosen to suspend in-person, onsite services and ministries beginning March 16th up until April 6th.
+Due to the rapidly developing situation around COVID-19, Sheridan Park Family Church has chosen to suspend in-person, onsite services and ministries beginning March 16th until further notice.
 Church leadership is continuing to monitor the situation very closely and will communicate any changes to our current plan.

 We have made this decision not out of fear but out of a self-sacrificing love for others.
 As the Bible says “3 Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, 4 not looking to your own interests but each of you to the interests of the others.”
 (Phil 2:3-4)